Rootstocks are mysterious. They do their work hidden, underground. Yet, their influence on the trees above ground is real and measurable.

 Zutano seedling rootstocks

-I’d guess that most of the avocado trees planted by home gardeners in the last decade or two are growing on Zutano seedling rootstocks.
+Most of the avocado trees planted by home gardeners in the last decade or two are growing on Zutano seedling rootstocks.
 That is, the nursery planted a seed from a Zutano avocado, then grafted a scion variety (Hass, for example) onto that Zutano seedling tree.
 Hass has the leaves and fruit on top; Zutano seedling has the roots on bottom.
-This is my guess because I’ve been told by many nurseries in Southern California that they use Zutano seedlings for their rootstocks for trees grown for home gardeners.
-(Although I know that some nurseries also use G6 seedlings, and Topa Topa seedlings were commonly used as rootstocks in the past.)

 Why Zutano?
 One, it’s a variety that has proven to make a decent seedling rootstock for our general California growing conditions, which include our soil types, our temperatures, our disease issues, and our water quality.
 Two, Zutano seed is readily available since many avocado farmers use Zutano trees to pollenize their Hass trees, and there is almost no market for selling the Zutano avocados for eating.